wamae-ndiritu/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 The numbers should be displayed in the same order as they are stored in the array You are allowed to use printf.

+[9. strcpy](./9-strcpy.c) - Creating a function that copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest.
+This function uses the `strcpy(char *dest, char *src)` in the Standard Library defined in the `string.h` file.
+The function takes the pointer `dest` to point to where the copied string will be copied to, and the pointer `src`, the memory address pointing the content to be copied.